 The Washington Supreme Court has once again ruled the state is violating our students' civill rights by not amply funding K-12 basic education.
 Read the Nov.
 15 ruling here.

 That means the Court will continue to fine the state $100,000 a day for failing to comply with the Court’s earlier order to approve a school funding plan that amply funds basic education by Sept.
 1, 2018.
 The Court's unanimous decision said the Legislature's school funding plan falls short of fully funding educator base salaries by at least $1 billion.

 “We’re glad the court retained jurisdiction," said Kim Mead, WEA president.
 "This ruling proves what we said during the session — the budget represents progress but doesn’t meet the McCleary mandate to amply fund K-12 public schools by Sept.
 1 of next year.
 The Constitution makes a promise to Washington children — all of them have the right to an amply funded quality public education.
 We look forward to working with legislators in January to finally meet that promise."

-The court’s latest ruling once again confirms the state’s failure to fully fund basic education as required by the state Constitution – which the Supreme Court originally ruled in its 2012 McCleary decision.
+The Court’s latest ruling once again confirms the state’s failure to fully fund basic education as required by the state Constitution – which the Supreme Court originally ruled in its 2012 McCleary decision.
 WEA members believe quality public education is a civil right for all Washington students, regardless of where they live or their family background.

-History of the McCleary school funding court case
+History of the McCleary court case

 In its January, 2012 McCleary decision, the state Supreme Court ordered the state to fully fund K-12 public schools as required by Article IX of the Washington Constitution: